lookupdaily/CV/README.md

 I have spent much of my career building and refining websites with brilliant web development teams.
 Now I am embarking on a new challenge as a software developer, where I am using some of my experience to help build great products myself.

 After completing a software engineering course at Makers Academy, I have been working as a full-stack developer at Cognizant, contributing to Network Rail's transformative Intelligent Infrastructure programme.
+I am now working at dxw, a digital agency creating public services that improve lives.

 I enjoy producing clean, test-driven code, and like to spend time perfecting user experience and accessibility.

 ## Projects